Planning a short visit or weekend getaway to Philadelphia and looking for an itinerary? If so, this is the ultimate 2 days In Philadelphia itinerary.

 Day 1 Morning:

-Then head to the Historic District, in the heart of the city.
+Then head to the Old City.
 Philadephia’s most important historic sites are clustered here.
 You can easily walk from site to site.

 It was cast in the White Chapel Bell Foundry in London.
 Originally, the Liberty Bell was the official bell of the Pennsylvania State House (now Independence Hall).
 It was rung during important announcements.